pajlads/DinkPlugin/README.md

     "slayer": {
       "points": 2204,
       "streak": 1074
+    },
+    "pets": {
+      "11995": "Pet chaos elemental",
+      "13071": "Chompy chick"
     }
   }
 }
 ```

 Note: `clanName` requires `Advanced > Send Clan Name` to be enabled (default: on).
 The `groupIronClanName` and `discordUser` fields also have similar toggles in the Advanced config section.

+Note: `extra.pets` is a mapping of item ID to the pet's name.
+This requires the base Chat Commands plugin to be enabled.

 </details>